Clinical Trials (PDQ®)

 - Acute myeloid leukemia with multilineage dysplasia (AML-TLD)

-- Formerly diagnosed refractory anemia with excess blasts in transformation by FAB criteria allowed
+- Formerly diagnosed refractory anemia with excess blasts in transformation by French-American-British (FAB) criteria allowed

-- AML-TLD by WHO criteria allowed in patients with no history of antecedent hematologic disorder
+- AML-TLD by World Health Organization (WHO) criteria allowed in patients with no history of antecedent hematologic disorder

 - WBC ≤ 30,000/mm³ (measured twice within the past 4 weeks, 2 weeks apart)